jorgeavilae/MultipartClient/README.md

+## How to use Multipart in Android with Retrofit.

 Proof of Concept.
-How to use Multipart in Android with Retrofit.

-There is a project with a ktor server for test this client app.
+There is a project with a ktor server for test this client app [MultipartServer-ktor](https://github.com/jorgeavilae/MultipartServer-ktor)